apollographql/apollo-server/docs/source/federation/entities.md

 As your federated graph grows, you might decide that you want a particular field of an entity to originate in a different service.

-For example, let's say the `products` service defines a `Product` entity that includes an `inStock` boolean field.
+For example, let's say your `products` service defines a `Product` entity that includes an `inStock` boolean field.
 Then, you add an `inventory` service to your federated graph.
 It now makes sense for the `inStock` field to originate in the `inventory` service instead.

 Apollo Gateway helps you perform this migration much like you perform a database migration, with the following steps:

-1. In the `inventory` service, [extend](#extending) the `Product` entity to add the `inStock` field. **Note that this is technically a federation error**, because this field is already defined in the `products` service.
+1. In the `inventory` service's schema, [extend](#extending) the `Product` entity to add the `inStock` field.

+    _Note that this is technically a composition error, because `inStock` is already defined in the `products` service.
+However, this error is handled gracefully, as described below._

 2. In the `inventory` service, add a resolver for the `inStock` field.
 This service should resolve the field with the exact same outcome as the resolver in the `products` service.

+3. Push the updated `inventory` service to your environment.

+    _Again, this technically deploys a composition error. **However**, this error is handled gracefully in one of two ways, depending on whether you are using [managed federation](https://www.apollographql.com/docs/graph-manager/federation/):_

-3. Push the updated `inventory` service to your environment. **Again, this is a federation error**.
-When Apollo Gateway detects a duplicate field like this, it ignores the _newer_ declaration (i.e., the one in the `inventory` service) and continues to resolve the field in the `products` service.
+    * _If you **are** using managed federation, Graph Manager does **not** push an updated schema to your gateway, and the gateway continues to resolve the `inStock` field in the `products` service._

+    * _If you are **not** using managed federation, your gateway starts resolving the `inStock` field in whichever service is listed **last** in your gateway's [`serviceList`](/api/apollo-gateway/#apollogateway)._

-4. In the `products` service, remove the `inStock` field and its resolver.
+4. In the `products` service's schema, remove the `inStock` field and push the updated service to your environment.

-5. Push the updated `products` service to your environment.
-This removes the invalid duplicate, and Apollo Gateway will begin resolving the `inStock` field in the `inventory` service.
+    _This takes care of the composition error, regardless of whether you are using managed federation.
+The gateway will begin resolving the `inStock` field in the `inventory` service._

+5. Remove the resolver for `inStock` from the `products` service and push the updated service to your environment.

+    _By removing the `inStock` field from `products` **before** removing its associated resolver, you guarantee that the gateway never attempts to resolve the field in a service that lacks a resolver for it._

 ## Extending an entity with computed fields (advanced)